My husband and I have been drinking it for over 10 years and I’ve never had a break in my brewing cycle in all that time.

-When I tried continuous brew, I used 2 1/2 gallon clear glass jugs.
+When I tried making continuous brew kombucha, I used 2 1/2 gallon clear glass jugs.
 This is because the continuous brew fermenting vessels I examined at that time all had plastic spigots at the bottom which clogged up all the time from the bits of kombucha culture that came out when you filled a glass with your brew.

 The back of the spigot is inside the fermenting vessel and is exposed to brewing kombucha 24/7, so this didn’t make sense to me to choose this type of container given the possible health concerns.
 To me, it does not matter if the spigots are BPA free or not – plastic is a a petroleum based product and there are plenty of other chemicals that would be of concern coming in contact with kombucha.

 With much of the convenience of continuous brew kombucha lost due to the impracticality and possible health danger of the plastic spigots, I chose to stick with large glass jugs which lend themselves best to the batch approach.